 Mirador is a tool for visual exploration of complex datasets.
 It enables users to discover correlation patterns and derive new hypotheses from the data.

 Mirador is an open source project released under the GNU Public License v2.
 It is the result of a collaboration between the Sabeti Lab at Harvard University, the Broad Institute, and Fathom Information Design.
 Initial support was provided by the Center of Communicable Disease Dynamics and the MIDAS network funded by the National Institutes of Health.

-Mirador Data Competition—Explore public data and win some prizes for your discoveries.Ongoing, between September 28th and October 28th, 2014
+Mirador Data Competition—Explore public data and win some prizes for your discoveries.Completed: September 28th and November 4th, 2014

 Network representation of correlation data—tutorial showing how to combine Mirador's output with Python scripts and other visualization tools to generate network representations of correlation matrices—September 30th 2014

 Statistical modeling with Mirador—tutorial on how to use Mirador in Machine Learning—September 27th 2014

 Finding correlations in complex datasets—process post about design and development of Mirador—June 18th 2014

 Quantitatively measuring correlations—post describing measures of correlation based on Mutual Information—March 25th 2014